marybethbrauns/mathstats/README.md

    - Stability analysis: all eigenvalues must have magnitude < 1
    - Principal Component Analysis: eigenvalues represent variance in each direction

-These numerical methods underpin countless applications, from structural engineering to weather prediction to internet search algorithms.